yz-create/MagicSearch/README.md

 - Run this python file
 - At the bottom right of your screen, you should have a pop-up giving you the option to "Open in Browser", click it

-When you want to close the API make sure to write ctrl+c in your terminal !
+When you want to close the API make sure to write Ctrl+C in your terminal !

-## To reset the database in case of need :
-Download AtomicCards.json on https://mtgjson.com/downloads/all-files/
-Put it in the root repository
-Run embed_batch.py as a main to obtain all embeddings of the cards in the database Start reset_database.py as a main to reset the database

 ## To create all the cards embedding if necessary :
 Execute embed_batch.py (takes approximately 30 minutes)